Marketing8 min read

 Brand color is the cheapest design decision with the longest tail.
 Here is how to pick a palette you can actually use across every surface, in under an hour.

 The single design decision that compounds the most for an early stage brand is color.
 Picking a strong palette costs nothing and pays back across every product photo, every email, every Instagram post, every package the customer opens for the next ten years.
+It is the rare design choice that is both nearly free and nearly permanent.

 What a brand color palette is actually for

 A palette is not "pretty colors my brand uses."
 It is a small system that lets you make twenty design decisions a day without thinking.
 What color is the Add to Cart button?
 Palette answers.
 What color is the email header?
 Palette answers.
 What is the background of the unboxing card?
 Palette answers.
+What color is the "Sale" badge, the footer, the hover state on a link?
+Palette answers all of it.

 The point of locking the palette is to stop relitigating these questions.
 Founders who skip this end up with a different shade of blue on every new asset, and the brand looks like it was assembled by twelve different people on different days.
+That fuzziness is invisible on any single asset and obvious across all of them at once.

 A locked palette is what lets a brand feel like one person designed it, even when twenty people did.